Health & Wellbeing

 - Click here to view further Lunchbox Guidance

 Since a high majority of our families live in the village, it is great to see them walk to school on regular basis.
 We also have a high percentage of children arrive on scooters or bikes.
 There is parking for these at the side of KS2; we encourage all children to wear helmets whilst riding them.

-For families that drive to school, we advise you to drive very slowly in the vicinity of school and watch out for those arriving on foot, bikes or scooters.
-Parking is very limited outside school.
+For families that drive to school, we advise you to drive very slowly in the vicinity of the school and watch out for those arriving on foot, bikes or scooters.
+Parking is very limited outside our school.